Differentially Private Release of Event Logs for Process Mining: Evaluation

 \subsection{Evaluation Measures}

-To measure the quality of the anonymized case variants, we use Jaccard Distance (JD)~\cite{tan2016introduction}.
-It is efficient for sparse vectors and has been adopted in existing work~\cite{leno2021discovering}.
-JD is a metric that measures the similarity and diversity of two sets.
-It is calculated by dividing the size of the intersection by the size of the union of the two sets. $JD(X,Y)=1- \frac{| X \cap Y| }{| X \cup Y| }.$ This article compares the set of case variants in the anonymized log against the original log.

 Given a log, a typical output of process mining tools is the DFG.
 To measure the utility loss of the anonymization on the DFG, we compare the DFG resulting from the anonymized log against the original one.
 To measure the difference between two DFGs, we use the \textit{Earth Movers' Distance} (EMD)~\cite{ramdas2017wasserstein}.
+The EMD has been used as a log comparison metric metric in several process mining studies such as in~\cite{rafiei2021group,rafiei2020towards,LeemansABP21}.
 The EMD between two distributions $u$ and $v$ is the minimum cost of transforming $u$ into $v$.
 The cost is the distribution weight that needs to be moved, multiplied by the distance it needs to move.
 Formally:

 where $\Gamma(u,v)$ is the set of distributions on $\mathbb{R}\times \mathbb{R}$ whose marginals are $u$ and $v$.